greg-raven/Uncommon-Sense/_posts/2023-06-29-cycle-of-victimization.md

 ---
-title: 'A never-ending cycle of victimization'
+title: "A never-ending cycle of victimization"
 layout: post
 categories:
 - equality